-Employer Shuttle Program
+Shuttle Program

-The Employer Shuttle Program provides vans to suburban employers to shuttle employees to and from nearby transit connections with CTA, Metra, and Pace.
+The Shuttle program provides vans to suburban employers

+to shuttle employees to and from nearby transit connections.
+It also provides vans to qualifying not-for-profit human services organizations to shuttle program participants to and from transit connections and worksites.
 Pace will have 16 shuttle vans in service at the end of 2022-no change to 2021 levels.
-The 2022 budgeted recovery rate for this program is 98.53%.
+The 2022 budgeted recovery ratio for this program is 98.53%.